-In accordance with Executive Order 12988 (Civil Justice Reform), the Office of the Solicitor has determined that the rule would not unduly burden the judicial system and that it meets the requirements of sections 3(a) and 3(b)(2) of the Order.
-We have proposed designating critical habitat in accordance with the provisions of the Act.
-To assist the public in understanding the habitat needs of the species, this proposed rule identifies the physical or biological features essential to the conservation of the species.
-The proposed areas of critical habitat are presented on maps, and the proposed rule provides several options for the interested public to obtain more detailed location information, if desired.
+In accordance with Executive Order 12988 (Civil Justice Reform), the Office of the Solicitor has determined that the rule will not unduly burden the judicial system and that it meets the requirements of sections 3(a) and 3(b)(2) of the Order.
+We are designating critical habitat in accordance with the provisions of the Act.
+To assist the public in understanding the habitat needs of the species, this rule identifies the physical or biological features essential to the conservation of the species.
+The areas of critical habitat are presented on maps, and the rule provides several options for the interested public to obtain more detailed location information, if desired.